Certified Appraisers vs. Unlicensed Data Collectors

 Many appraisers are retiring or quitting.
 If you make it through this downturn there will be few appraiser competitors left for the next big upturn in business.

 Appraisal vs Zillow vs AVM which is best

 Click here to subscribe to our FREE weekly appraiser email newsletter and get the latest appraisal news!!

-NOTE: Please scroll down to read the other topics in this long blog post on liability, Market declining?, Humor, unusual homes, USPAP, mortgage origination stats, etc.
+NOTE: Please scroll down to read the other topics in this long blog post on humor, non-lender appraisals, mortgage forecast, staying positive when you’re slow, unusual homes, mortgage origination stats, etc.